Residencies

 Mexico City

 Pre-Columbian indigenous cultures come alive in contemporary art, architecture, customs, and traditions.
-These still powerful aesthetic impulses inform our approach to the Mexican Revolution, the Muralist Movement (Orozco, Siqueiros, Rivera), Kahlo’s painting, Trotsky’s anti-Stalinist theories of art, and the contemporary after-effects of Spanish Colonization.
+These still powerful aesthetic impulses inform our approach to the Mexican Revolution, the Muralist Movement (Orozco, Siqueiros, Rivera), Kahlo’s painting, Trotsky’s anti-Stalinist theories of art, and the contemporary after-effects of Spanish Colonization on the continent and the Caribbean basin.

-Sites visited include: Museo de Antropología, Museo Tamayo, Museo Casa de Leon Trotsky, Museo Frida Kahlo (Casa Azul), Museo Anahuacalli, Diego Rivera and Frida Kahlo’s Museo Casa Estudio, Templo Mayor, and Palacio Nacional, artist studios.
+Site visits include the Museo de Antropología, Museo Tamayo, Museo Casa de Leon Trotsky, Museo Frida Kahlo (Casa Azul), Museo Anahuacalli, Diego Rivera and Frida Kahlo’s Museo Casa Estudio, Templo Mayor, Palacio Nacional, and the ancient archaeological site of Teotihuacán.

 Marrakech - Tinmal Mosque

-Over the past few years, IDSVA has been moving beyond its original Eurocentric focus as regards its ongoing critique of Western metaphysics.
-Our recently added Madrid residency centers on the question of Spanish colonialism, not only as regards Mexico, but also as per the rest of the Americas and the Caribbean Basin.
+Over the past few years, IDSVA has been moving beyond its original Eurocentric focus in its ongoing critique of Western metaphysics.
+Our recently added Madrid and Marrakech residency centers on the event of the Arab conquest of the Iberian peninsula, the medieval Spanish “Convivencia” and cultural interactions between Muslim, Christian, and Jewish communities exemplified by the city of Toledo, and the subsequent Reconquista and the Spanish expansion toward the Americas.

-Sites visited include: the Prado Museum, the Reina Sofia, and other local cultural institutions.
+In Spain, site visits include the Prado Museum, the Reina Sofia, and other local cultural and religious institutions in Madrid and Toldeo.

 Student and Prof. Talking outside Casa Azul, Mexico city

-Sites visited include: the Museum of African Contemporary Art Al Maaden, Medersa Ben Yousef, Museé Yves Saint Laurent, Jardin Majorelle, Berber Museum, Palais el Badii, Tiskiwin Museum, and Le Jardin Secret.
+Sites visited include the Museum of African Contemporary Art Al Maaden, Medersa Ben Yousef, Museé Yves Saint Laurent and Jardin Majorelle, Berber Museum, Palais el Badii, Montresso Foundation, and Le Jardin Secret, among others.

 IDSVA Student, Margaret Coleman